OmriLeviGit/Auto-List-Management-Obsidian/README.md

 -   **Live Update**: Automatically renumbers lists as you edit, helping maintain accurate sequencing without manual adjustments.
 Additional commands are available if you prefer to manually control which lists to renumber.

 -   **Smart Pasting**: Keeps the numbering intact when pasting content into an existing list, rather than adopting the numbering from the pasted text.
+Requires _live update_ to be active.

 -   **Start numbering from 1**: When enabled, all numbered lists will be numbered starting from 1.